 How Do I Claim For My Injuries As A New Employee?

-If you wish to make a claim for injuries as a new employee, start by calling our team for free legal advice.
+If you wish to make a claim for an injury at work as a new employee, start by calling our team for free legal advice.
 You can consult with them about whether or not you have solid grounds for attempting to make a claim.
 They can then explain how to take things further with a lawyer.